Akshay Kumar Rescues Unconscious Artist On Maniesh Paul’s Show & Becomes A Real HERO

 Actor Akshay Kumar helps to save an artist who fell unconscious on a harness while promoting his upcoming film on the sets of Maniesh Paul's new show Movie Masti. #AkshayKumar #moviemastiwithmanieshpaul 📽 @zeetv @viralbhayani

-Netizens appreciated Akshay's gesture and called him 'real hero'.
+Netizens appreciated Akshay's gesture and called him a 'real hero'.
 Take a look at a few comments.

 # Tweety_229_:Real life khilaadi... 💓